David Hasselhoff: Motivational speaking

 Hasselhoff works as a motivational speaker.
 In January 2014, he spoke before hundreds of students at New College Nottingham in Nottingham, England.
 In April 2019, Hasselhoff spoke before thousands of attendees at TwitchCon Europe in Berlin, Germany.

+Hoff Roading

+In late 2023, Hasselhoff alongside New Zealand comedian Rhys Darby were filming a New Zealand television series, Hoff the Beaten Track.
+The show was produced by the now defunct production company, Stripe Studios.
+It was later revealed that the company owed money to Hasselhoff.
+Stripe Studios along with nine other related entities went into receivership in March 2024 due to financial and legal issues.
+Managing director of Stripe Studios, Alex Breingan said that Hoff the Beaten Track was currently in post-production in December 2023.
+In May 2025, Warner Bros.
+Discovery New Zealand announced they had acquired the rights to the series, renaming it Hoff Roading, with Perpetual Entertainment picking up post-production.

 Music career

 1970s

 On February 2, 1977, David Hasselhoff made his musical debut on The Merv Griffin Show performing "Nadia's Theme", the theme song from the American television soap opera The Young and the Restless, the show in which Hasselhoff was starring at the time.
 Ten years later his version of the song was included on his second album Lovin' Feelings (1987).